unicode-org/message-format-wg/exploration/selection-matching-options.md

 ```

 ## First-Match

-Using first-match selection, the order of the _variants_ within a _selector_ determines the match order.
-Each _variant_ is evaluated by the list of _selectors_ for a boolean match value.
-The first _variant_ to match all _selectors_ becomes the pattern.
+First-Match selection evaluates the list of _keys_ row-by-row and selects the first _variant_ that matches the list of _selectors_ as the _pattern_.

 In the example message, the _variants_ are in a canonical order, so first-match produces the same order as best-match does.